arl/spaghetto/README.md

 - local and session storage to save app and/or user data

 ## How it Works?

+2 ways to use Spaghetto :
+  - use yeoman generator-spaghetto to have just the needed, opimized files and
+build-process: not available yet ;-)
+  - or, clone/fork this repository and start to hack

+Anything you choose, spaghetto comes with an example component .

 A Spaghetto component is self-contained, all files needed to build it (html templates, js scripts and css/sass stylesheets) reside in one directory,